zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 #### Self hosting your Authentication

 To self host your own authentication, you must implement several functions.
+These functions are passed to the TinaCMS client when it is initialized.
+The following functions are available:

+`authenticate`: This function is called when the user goes into `/admin` and they are not logged in (Determined by `getUser`).
+This function should redirect the user to the login page or do whatever is necessary to authenticate the user.

+`getUser`: This function is called when the user goes into `/admin` and it is used to determine if the user is logged in.
+If it returns a truthy value the user is logged in, if it returns a falsy value the user is not logged in.

+`getToken`: This function is called when a request is made to the GraphQL endpoint.
+It should return an object with an `id_token` property.
+This will be passed as an `Authorization` header in the format `Bearer <id_token>`

+`logOut`: This function is called when the user clicks the logout button in the admin.

+Set `customAuth` to `true` in the config to enable this.

-Add the following methods to your `config.{ts,js}`&#x20;
+Add the functions to your `config.{ts,js}`&#x20;

 ```javascript
 export default defineConfig({